-The Sub-Fund will invest at least 1% of its net assets in sustainable investments with a social objective.
-However, the aggregated minimum share of sustainable investments across both environmental and social objectives represents 80% of its net assets.
+The Sub-Fund will invest at least 1% of its net assets in socially sustainable investments.
+However, the aggregated minimum share of sustainable investments across both environmental (whether or not aligned with the EU Taxonomy) and social objectives represents 80% of its net assets.